 Keep Off the Beaten Path

-Being familiar with Las Vegas streets and taking roads less traveled can save you cash.
+Familiarizing yourself with Las Vegas streets and taking roads less traveled can save you cash.

 Glenn Orloff, travel expert and CEO of Metropolitan Shuttle, offered this money-saving and time-saving tip: “If you’re taking a taxi from the airport to your hotel, be sure to tell the driver that you want to go via Swenson Avenue and not through the airport tunnel,” he said.
 The airport tunnel seems faster because it connects to the freeway and has fewer lights.
 However, “it’s several miles longer, and your cab fare is going to be more costly,” he said.